WIKA-Group/javascript_parsers/README.md

 For more information about parser using see the [Legacy JavaScript Parser Usage](/doc/LegacyJavaScriptUsage.md)

 # Release Notes
+4.1.0
+ - NETRIS1: migrate to typescript and TULIP2 codec
+ - NETRIS1: add support for TULIP3

 4.0.0
  - Major refactor: modular codec architecture and unified device parser interface enabling multiple codecs (TULIP2/TULIP3).
  - PEW: integrated TULIP3 codec and migrated parser/codec structure to TypeScript.